 There are direct flights to a number of destinations in Europe and a number of airlines operate their direct routes to Bratislava – RYANAIR, Pobeda, flydubai, Czech Airlines, Wizz Air.
 Bratislava airport can be reached from the city centre in 15–20 minutes.
-A taxi to the city centre costs around EUR 15.
+To get to the city center you can take a taxi – do not forget to ask about the price in advance or use HOPIN mobile app.
 If you travel on the budget, take the bus no. 61 to the main train station.
-From here, you can walk to the city centre in 15 minutes or take bus no 93 (2-3 bus stops).
+From here, you can walk to the city centre in 15 minutes or take bus no 93 (exit Hodžovo námestie) or tram no 1 (exit Námestie SNP).
 Bus tickets are available from ticket machines at bus stops or in kiosks.
 The tickets which cost around EUR 1 must be validated in the buses.

 Vienna-Schwechat (VIE) Airport

 Official website: viennaairport.com

 The airport at Vienna-Schwechat is only 40 kilometres west of Bratislava and Slovaks mainly use it for long-haul flights.
 It is one of the main gateways to Slovakia.
 Buses to Bratislava depart at 30 to 60-minute intervals.
 Tickets can be bought on the bus; check the following companies blaguss.at eurolines.sk

 Bratislava connects to the main lines from Prague, Budapest, Vienna and various regions in Slovakia.
 Bratislava has two railway stations – the Main Station and Petržalka.
 The Main Station is well connected to the rest of the city via trams, buses or trolleybuses and you can get to the Old Town on foot in only 15 minutes.
 From the train station in Petržalka, the no. 80, 91, 93 buses take you to the city centre.